-- Kept in locked cabinets or a locked case; - Protected by the use of passwords if kept on a computer or other electronic devices; and - Destroyed by shredding or other secure methods if no longer needed.
+- Protected by the use of passwords if kept on a computer or other electronic devices; and - Destroyed by shredding or other secure methods if no longer needed.

 Access to information on the main database is controlled by a password and only those needing access are given the password.
 The Executive Committee and volunteers should be careful about information that is displayed on their computer screen and make efforts to ensure that no unauthorised person can view the data when it is on display.